-The type of the grpdef_priority column is INTEGER and may be NULL.
+The priority level is of type INTEGER.
+It is NULL by default.
 It defines a priority order in E-Maj tables processing.
-This can be useful at table lock time.
+This can be especially useful at table lock time.
 Indeed, by locking tables in the same order as what is typically done by applications, it may reduce the risk of deadlock.
-E-Maj functions process tables in grpdef_priority ascending order, NULL being processed last.
+E-Maj functions process tables in priority ascending order, NULL being processed last.
 For a same priority level, tables are processed in alphabetic order of schema name and table name.